johnmejia01/beanie-builder/README.md

 ### Files

-Files can be added directly in the blueprint (automatically handled by the prepare script):
+Files can be added directly in the blueprint:

 ```toml
 [[customizations.files]]